History, tourist information, and nearby accommodation

 A short walk from the house brings you to a lovely walled garden, while beside the house in the other direction is Sledmere church, where the inveterate church rebuilder, Sir Tatton Sykes II, is buried.

 There is much, much more to visit in Sledmere beyond the house.
-Beside the ticket ofice is the museum of the Wagoners' Special Reserve, a fascinating military museum to the local egiment and its founder, Sir Mark Sykes, 6th Baronet.
+Beside the ticket office is the museum of the Wagoners' Special Reserve, a fascinating military museum to the local regiment and its founder, Sir Mark Sykes, 6th Baronet.
 The Wagoners' Memorial stands a short stroll away, on the main road through the village.
 Just across from the Wagoners' Memorial is Eleanor's Cross, an ornate war memorial named for its similarities to the Eleanor Crosses erected by Edward I.

 Directly opposite the Lodges gates of Sledmere stands The Well, a domed monument in classical style, while directly across from the main entrance is the Triton Gallery, which houses a free series of changing art exhibitions.
 Sledmere House also hosts a range of events throughout its open season including music, re-enactment and craft events.
 A short drive away from Sledmere in the direction of Garton-on-the-Wolds brings you to the most impressive of Sledmere's 'follies'; the memorial to Sir Tatton Sykes himself.
 This wonderful and striking monument was erected on Syke's death, and stands on a rise looking south over the Wolds.